AntoineRichard/OmniLRS/README.md

 Hence, if you wanted to change some of these parameters, you could create your own yaml file inside `cfg/rendering` and let Hydra fetch it.

-If you just want to modify a parameter for a given run, say disabling the lens-flare effets, then you can also edit parameters directly from the command line:
+If you just want to modify a parameter for a given run, say disabling the lens-flare effects, then you can also edit parameters directly from the command line:
 For instance:
 ```bash
 ~/.local/share/ov/pkg/isaac_sim-2022.2.1/python.sh run.py environment=lunaryard_20m mode=ROS2 rendering=ray_traced rendering.lens_flares.enable=False